blob42/codegpt-ng.nvim/README.md

 - **Tests with plenary library**
 - **Fixed statusline** integration

 Although this fork introduces breaking changes and a substantial rewrite, I've tried to preserve the original project's minimalist spirit — a tool that connects to AI APIs without getting in the way.
-The goal remains to provide simple, code-focused interactions that stay lightweight and unobtrusive, letting developers leverage AI power while maintaining control over their workflow.
+The goal remains to provide simple, code-focused interactions that stay lightweight and unobtrusive, letting developers leverage LLMs while maintaining control over their workflow.

 In particular, the model definition flow was carefully designed to quickly add custom model profiles for specific cases and easily switch between them or assign them to custom commands.